adamk72/commonplacebook/packages/work_log_adam.md

 - enabled the debugger for Strap.
 - research into Koa in order to understand `ctx` better.
 - update [diagram](https://drive.google.com/file/d/17NgirP3uNDS9I5zEbsi9uJy_sCHzy5ku/view?usp=sharing) with some new class diagrams.
 - removing user-dictionary and focusing on simply associating user-words with the owner.
-"Override" `find` through using super.
+"Override" `find` through using `super`.

 #### Next time: